 Perquisites and Other Personal Benefits.
 Supplemental benefits are offered to selected executive officers with the goal of attracting and retaining key executive talent.
-We provide the following perquisites to our executive officers: life and health insurance benefits, financial planning services, social and health club dues, automobile allowances for certain executive officers, and tax gross-up payments.
+Those perquisites may include: life and health insurance benefits, financial planning services, social and health club dues, automobile allowances for certain executive officers, and tax gross-up payments.

-Post-termination Compensation.
+Post-Termination Compensation.